 RSV is a common medical problem in the United States.
 The abbreviation stands for the respiratory syncytial virus.
 The virus can cause respiratory infections, such as bronchitis and pneumonia.
-According to the Centers for Disease Control and Prevention (CDC), between 75,000 and 125,000 people in the United States are affected by RSV each year.
+According to the Centers for Disease Control and Prevention (CDC), between 75,000 and 125,000 people in the United States are affected by Respiratory Syncytial Virus each year.
 The virus is hazardous for (young) children, and adults with a weakened immune system and/or over 65 years old.
 Therefore, how to recognize the virus and what to do if you suspect your loved one is infected with RSV is incredibly important.

 What is Respiratory Syncytial Virus?